Apologetics Booklet Examines Factual Evidence of the Death, Burial, and Resurrection of Jesus Christ.

 Ironically, despite all of their precautions and duplicity, none involved in this pivotal moment of human history could prevent the sharing of the Good News!
 We still tell it today, because it is true!
 Christ Jesus lives!

-In next week’s blog post, we’ll look at the empty tomb.
-And in just four weeks we celebrate Easter.
+In the next blog post, we’ll look at the empty tomb.
+And soon we celebrate Easter.
 Take the Easter Challenge: with whom you can share God’s amazing love for us?
 Who can you invite to church on Easter Sunday?
 After just reading about what Jesus did for you and me, are you moved to know him personally today?

 This blog post highlights Josh and Sean’s new 64-page booklet, The Resurrection and You.
 We are certain this little booklet will be an effective evangelism tool for you this Easter season.
 So we’d like to offer you this resource, to help you share the Good News!
 BONUS: Every 30-pack order arrives with a FREE copy of our full, 256-page book, Evidence for the Resurrection.